MicrosoftDocs/power-automate-docs/articles/desktop-flows/actions-reference/cloudconnectors.md

 # Cloud Connectors as Power Automate for desktop actions

-[Cloud Connectors available for Power Automate](https://learn.microsoft.com/connectors/connector-reference/connector-reference-powerautomate-connectors) are introduced for desktop flows.
+[Cloud Connectors available for Power Automate](/connectors/connector-reference/connector-reference-powerautomate-connectors) are gradually introduced for desktop flows as well.

 ## Prerequisites and limitations

 - You need an Attended RPA license.
 - Specific endpoints must be included in the allowlist for desktop flows containing cloud connector actions to work properly.
-More information: [Desktop flow services required for runtime](../ip-address-configuration.md#desktop-flows-services-required-for-runtime)
+More information: [Desktop flow services required for runtime](../../ip-address-configuration.md#desktop-flows-services-required-for-runtime)
 - Sharing desktop flows with cloud connector actions isn't supported.
 Co-owners won't be able to run such desktop flows unless they overwrite the connection references with their own. **Users** with read access are unable to run such flows.